wille/vite-preload/README.md

 ## Explainer

-Vite supports dynamic imports just fine but any lazy imported modules and its CSS imports will only be loaded once the parent module has been loaded and executed.
-This can lead to a Flash Of Unstyled Content (FOUC) if the async module is rendered on the server and the browser has not yet loaded the CSS.
+Any lazy imported React component and its CSS will only be loaded once the parent module has been loaded and executed.
+This will lead to a Flash Of Unstyled Content (FOUC) and a delay in loading the required chunks for the React client.

-This plugin will collect which modules are rendered on the server and help you inject `<link>` tags in the HTML `<head>` and `Link` preload headers for [103 Early Hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/103)
+This plugin will collect which modules are rendered on the server and help you inject `<link>` tags in the HTML `<head>` and `Link` preload headers for which you can use with  [103 Early Hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/103) which you can use to make the browser work before React even started rendering on the server.

 ## Without preloading